Ghosts Can't Do It

 Ghosts Can't Do It is a 1989 romantic fantasy comedy film, the last film written and directed by John Derek, and starring Bo Derek and Anthony Quinn, with Julie Newmar and Leo Damian in supporting roles.
+It was Derek's final film as a writer/director before his death in 1998.

 The film was panned by critics and was a box office disappointment.
 Donald Trump's appearance as himself earned a Golden Raspberry Award for Worst Supporting Actor.
 Trump and Damian were both nominated for Worst New Star, but lost to Sofia Coppola in The Godfather Part III.
 The film also won Worst Picture (tying with The Adventures of Ford Fairlane), Worst Actress (Bo Derek) and Worst Director (John Derek) at the 11th Golden Raspberry Awards.

 Plot

 Katie O'Dare is married to elderly billionaire Scott.
 In spite of their 30-year age difference, the two are deeply in love and live an active, fun-filled life, including passionate and frequent sex.
 While the two are horseback riding, Scott suffers a heart attack.
 He survives, but the couple is devastated to learn that he will no longer be able to have sex.
 Scott is denied a heart transplant due to his advanced age.
 Choosing to die on his own terms rather than live on borrowed time, Scott commits suicide.

 Ascending to the afterlife, Scott is met by a fledging guardian angel.
 As Scott is the first soul in her care, the angel is uncertain of her role and Scott manages to persuade her to let him return to Earth as a ghost in order to be near the grieving Katie.
 Katie is the only one who can see or hear Scott's ghost.
-The two are frustrated by their inability to make physical contact (specifically, they can't have sex).
+The two are frustrated by their inability to make physical contact (specifically, they cannot have sex).
 Scott comes up with a plan for Katie to commit murder so that Scott can possess her victim's body.

 On the pretense of handling her late husband's business affairs around the world, Katie uses her inheritance to travel in search of the perfect victim.
 A subplot during this time involves Katie negotiating a business deal with Donald Trump.
 Scott encourages her to have sex with each potential victim so that both of them will know if the body is compatible sexually.
 Eventually the two settle on a young, handsome, petty criminal named Fausto.
 Katie has sex multiple times with Fausto while steeling herself to murder him, but the more intimate they become, the more difficult Katie finds the idea of killing him.
 Scott grows impatient that she keeps putting off the murder and questions if she has fallen in love with Fausto.

 However, while on a snorkeling trip with Katie, Fausto is caught in a fishing net underwater and accidentally drowns.
 In an apparent contradiction, Scott is unable to possess Fausto's dead body.
 Katie revives Fausto with CPR, and Scott is able to possess the now-living body.
 Katie marries "Fausto", now permanently possessed by Scott.